jessiemasonx/functional-programming/README.md

-#### Decision
-I decided to go with research question number 6:
-__Has the ratio between men and women who write novels changed over the years?__

 ### Day 3

 - Talked about my research questions with Linda, to improve then
 - Though of my sub-questions
-- Thought of my hypothesis
 - Got Dennis' code and used it
 - Titus and Laurens gave bootcamps with a lot of info
 - Standup